paddy-flynn/irishrail-realtime-node/README.md

 # irishrail-realtime-node
 This is a Node.js Module for the IrishRail Real time service.

+This Module works with EMCAScript 6.

 This Module is based off the following websites:
 1. http://api.irishrail.ie/realtime/